TheresaLui/SelfHelpContent_v2/articles/problemscopingques.servicefabric/problemscopingques-cluster-upgrade-unreachable.md

 			"watermarkText": "Provide additional information about your issue including any error messages you are seeing.", "required": true,
 			"useAsAdditionalDetails": true
+		},
+        {
+			"id": "networking_rules",
+			"order": 3,
+			"controlType": "multilinetextbox",
+			"displayLabel": "Details",
+			"watermarkText": "Do you have any networking rules that block outbound traffic from the cluster?", "required": false
 		}
 	],
     "$schema": "SelfHelpContent"